 The Fairy Game

 A cooperative learning game (win together or lose together), The Fairy Game pits the players again “Mr. Winter.”
 Will you help the fairies save the garden?
-This game is really fun.
+This game is really fun and is one that my 8 year old and his 6 year old neighbor friend pull out often to play.

 Kids on Stage

 This is the perfect charades game for kids – it’s just so well done.
+The cards have pictures and words on them so kids who aren’t readers can still enjoy this game with their reading siblings and friends.
 If you have drama-loving kids, acting it out here will be the best.
 My kids love this game still.

 Animal Upon Animal